CESNET/metacentrum-user-docs/docs/computing/extend-walltime/index.md

 !!! note "What to do if you run out of quota"
     If you reach the monthly limit and still need to prolong a job, it can be done upon request to user support at <meta@cesnet.cz>.

+!!! question "How do I extend array job?"
+    The `qextend` command can be used to extend simple jobs only.
+If you need to extend array job, let us know at <meta@cesnet.cz> user support.